datasharerepo/EnvClaim-TA/README.md

 Topics of Claim: Topics present in Claim sentence

-Topic.
-Sentiment: Sentiment of Topics
+Topic Sentiment: Sentiment of Topics

 Label: Classification of sentence